 A steady, silent drizzle had left its glistening mark upon the landscape, as the morning rays of the sun peaked over the horizon.
-Moss and lichen bloomed thick on the gnarled limbs which lay on the saturated ground.
+Moss and lichen bloomed thickly on gnarled limbs that lay on saturated ground.
 Exotic fungi burst patterns and colors from soggy bark, which had lain bare just a few hours earlier.
 Herons perched in regal splendor on disintegrating stumps that rose from ripples.

-Instead, He quietly slipped into solitude.
-Into Stillness.
-Leaving a holy example of the way by which humans find restoration and sacred clarity.
-Over and over again, He demonstrated the importance of heeding the call to Stillness.
+Instead, He quietly slipped into solitude –into Stillness– leaving a holy example of the way by which humans find restoration and sacred clarity.
+Over and over again, He demonstrated to us the importance of heeding the call.

-I stood on the shores of sacred ground, marveling at the perfect design, acutely aware of the purity of worship that springs from full realization of such a gift on this beautiful Sabbath Morning.
+I stood on the shores of sacred ground, on that Sabbath morning, marveling at the perfect design, acutely aware of the purity of worship that springs from full realization of such a precious gift.

 If you enjoyed this contemplative piece, you might also enjoy reading The Pathway to Peace.

 Or visit the Archives for additional story selections.